Panty Drop wants more customers to sign up for its women’s underwear subscription box, but the Reno-based startup needs more capital.

 “We have awesome founders and really interesting companies being formed, but everybody struggles with early stage funding,” StartUpNV co-founder and executive director Jeffrey Saling said.
 “There’s plenty of wealth in Las Vegas.
 It’s not like there’s no money.
 It’s just a question of getting people inspired and focused on wanting to invest in startups in their community.”

 Fostering the state’s startup and angel investing community is the reason StartUpNV launched the conference, according to Saling.

 More than 100 companies applied for a chance to pitch at this year’s conference, but only six were selected.

 “It was hard to narrow it down, (and) we didn’t limit it to just Nevada,” he said.
 “We had companies from Russia, South America and Poland.
 I was surprised they found us and applied.”

 The finals resulted in three companies from Las Vegas and three from the Reno area.

 Panty Drop and five other companies are each hoping to raise between $50,000 and as much as $2 million.

-The other five are Reno-based Right Hearted Weddings, a wedding planning app with a Tinder-like functionality allowing users to swipe left or right on vendors; Truckee, California-based Hibear Co., maker of a travel bottle for drinks including water, coffee and cocktails; Las Vegas-based SNOOZ, a portable white noise machine featuring a mechanical fan; Las Vegas-based natural skin care brand Free Brands Inc.; and CareShare Manager, a Las Vegas-based provider of cloud-based software to help long-term care facilities manage patient information while updating families.
+The other five are Reno-based Right Hearted Weddings, a wedding planning app with a Tinder-like functionality allowing users to swipe left or right on vendors; Truckee, California-based Hibear Co., maker of a travel bottle for drinks including water, coffee and cocktails; Las Vegas-based SNOOZ, a portable white noise machine featuring a mechanical fan; Las Vegas-based natural skin care brand Free Brands Inc., also known as Freedom; and CareShare Manager, a Las Vegas-based provider of cloud-based software to help long-term care facilities manage patient information while updating families.

 Once the pitch session is completed, an announcement will be made as to how much each company managed to raise.